raxracks/vlpp-init/README.md

 Simply use the command ``vlpp-init`` to run the initializer in the current directory, if you are offline this will not work.

 ### Offline use
-To use offline mode use the command ``vlpp-init offline``, this will use a possibly outdated version of the template but will still work.
+To use offline mode use the command ``vlpp-init -o``, this will use a possibly outdated version of the template but will still work.